fanpu/website/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Linux Engineer at <a href='https://www.janestreet.com/'>Jane Street</a>.
+subtitle: Software Engineer at <a href='https://www.janestreet.com/'>Jane Street</a>.
 Currently located in New York, NY, USA.

 profile:
   align: right